|

 bluffs, heath and moor out of the novels of Thomas Hardy, traditional

-fishing villages, Sir Francis Drake, the Mayflower Pilgrims, and the
+fishing villages along two coasts, Sir Francis Drake, the Mayflower Pilgrims, and the

-D-Day preparations all draw you to Devon.
+D-Day preparations all draw you to southwestern England.
 Plymouth, Bath, Stonehenge,

 Penzance, and the English Riviera are among many possible day-trip